-Comes with a lot of brushes and has more of a “traditional” feel to art, with tools that resemble watercolor, paint strokes and more.
+This drawing software comes with many brushes and has more of a “traditional” feel to art, with tools that resemble watercolor, paint strokes, and more.

-It’s a great software if you already know a lot about traditional art, and want to bring it to the digital world.
+It’s an amazing drawing software if you already know much about traditional art and want to bring it to the digital world.

 The paintings you can do here really look like they’re covered in actual paint.

-It has also been around for a long time, so it’s easy to find resources and tutorials if you feel stuck with something.
+It has also been around for a long time, so finding resources and tutorials is easy if you feel stuck with something.

 Summing it Up

-The most important thing you need to consider when choosing a drawing/animating/3D software is that you’re comfortable with it.
+The most important thing you need to consider when choosing free drawing software is that you’re comfortable with it.

 Free software can sometimes be less intuitive, but you’ll have a learning curve with any software.